alalalsam/3dsScreenshotUtility/README.md

 huge thanks to the creators of [Luma3DS](https://github.com/LumaTeam/Luma3DS), whose work comprises the majority of this repository.
 The only real addition I made was datasetCapture.c and .h files in sysmodules/rosalina/includes and source.

-TODO:
+## How to Use
-#**TO USE:** assuming you have modded your 3ds according to [this](https://3ds.hacks.guide/) guide, simply go to releases (on the right side of the screen) and place the boot.firm in your root 3ds directory, replacing the one thats currently there.
-It's probably bad practice
+assuming you have modded your 3ds according to [this](https://3ds.hacks.guide/) guide, simply go to releases (on the right side of the screen) and place the boot.firm in your root 3ds directory, replacing the one thats currently there.
+Then you can simply use your 3ds as usual, and when you turn on the 3d slider to its maximum position, your 3ds will take screenshots every 3.5s

-i havenet added release yet, i gotta update and build with latest Luma3DS version first.
->>>>>>> f34bb5f31a7c616d1a567c0320f9ea5be3b78c3a
+the current release (1.0) is based on Luma3DS V13.1.2